 Ordinary meetings of the Board shall be held typically three times a year, normally in March, July and November/December.
+Meeting dates for the following year will be set in the November meeting.

-Notice of the meetings shall be sent to all members of the Board not less than two weeks before the day assigned.
+The agenda for a meeting shall be sent or made available electronically to all members of the Board not less than one week before the day assigned.

-A member of the Board may initiate any matter for discussion by giving notice of motion in writing to the Chair of the Board not less than three weeks before the meeting at which it is requested the matter be considered.
+A member of the Board may initiate any matter for discussion by giving notice of motion in writing to the Chair of the Board not less than two weeks before the meeting at which it is requested the matter be considered.

-The business to be transacted at any meeting of the Board shall be specified in the notice of meeting and, except with the agreement of the Board, no other business shall be transacted.
+The business to be transacted at any meeting of the Board shall be specified in the agenda.